fontina-petrakopoulou/fontina-petrakopoulou.github.io/about.md

 as one the three best in Germany by RWE AG.
 I am the author of various journal articles and book chapters and have participated in numerous international conferences and workshops.

+According to Google Scholar, my h-index is 13 and my i10-index is 15.
+According to Scopus and excluding self-citations, , my h-index is 9 and my i10-index is 8.